drumitology/northendlab-hugo/exampleSite/content/contact/_index.md

 ---
-title: "Contact Us"
+title: Contact me
-draft: false
-description : "this is meta description"
+description: this is meta description
-image: "images/contact.svg"
+image: images/contact.svg

 ---

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labor.
+Have UX or UI-related questions for your eCommerce website?
+Send me an email and I'll do my best to answer within a day.